Ochre Color Interior Design

 An Introduction to the Ochre Color

 The word ochre is a Greek name that means pale yellow.
 Even though it is described as a pale color, there is nothing pale about the ochre color.
 The ochre color ranges from very light yellow to a rich red and brown color and there is also a violet color ochre color that belongs to the ochre color palette.
-Here is a table showing the ochre hex code and other color codes.
+Shades of ochre colors are warm and have a rich earthy tone, reminiscent of the great plains of Australia and South Africa.
+Ochre pigments are within the same sphere of color as burnt umber and rust, both natural pigments.
+From painting and home decor to cosmetics, you will find that ochre has many varied uses in our lives.
+Here is a table showing the ochre hex code, the CMYK, and the RGB color codes.

 ShadeOchre Hex CodeCMYK Color Code (%)RGB Color CodeColor